Arka1803/MAARS_RT/Readme.md

 #### Inferability Ratio

-Takes the schedule file located at main/data/schedules/ as its input.
-The results are exported as a CSV file to the data/inferability_ratio directory.
-This script takes 4 inputs (i) Schedule text file (ii) victim task ID (iii) attacker task ID (iv) victim sampling rate.
-To execute the script go to the directory main/inferability_ratio.
-The script
-IR_parser.py should be ran with parse arguments such as :
+* IR_parser.py should be ran with parse arguments such as :

 ```bash
 #To generate AP with parse arguments go to \main\inferability_ratio